deepraining/lila/README.md

 Project config is defined in `lila.config.js`.
 See [Detail project config](./docs/config.md).

-### Custom config for each developer.
+### 5.1 Custom config for each developer.

 Each developer can have his/her own private config.
-See [Detail project config - localOptions](./docs/config.md#localOptions).
+See [Project config - localOptions](./docs/config.md#localOptions).

-### Custom config for each module.
+### 5.2 Custom config for each module.

 Each module can have its own private config.